DanWilkerson/acre-api/readme.md

 	npm install acre-api

-Then run

-  npm install

-Once dependencies have installed, you can use the ACRE API:
+Then use the API by requiring it:

 	var acreApi = require('acre-api');
 	acreApi.street.street('Liberty', 'Pittsburgh - All Wards', function(err, parcels) {